Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/Basics of programming.md

 - Function is a block of statements that allows us to reuse the code & to decreases the number of lines of code.
 - Writing programs only in pure functions and first class functions.
-- A function is called **Pure function**, if it always returns the same result for same argument values and it has no side effects like modifying an argument or outputting something else because of something that is outside of function(i.e; global variables,...).
+- A function is called **Pure function**, if it always returns the same result if given the same argument values and it has no side effects like modifying an argument or outputting something else because of something that is outside of function(i.e; global variables,...).
 Examples are strlen(), pow(), sqrt() etc.
 - If a function is known as pure to compiler then **[Loop optimization](http://en.wikipedia.org/wiki/Loop_optimization)** and **[subexpression elimination](http://en.wikipedia.org/wiki/Common_subexpression_elimination)** can be applied to it.
 - Used in ML, to perform different operations on the same dataset